microsoft/ignite-learning-paths-training-ops/README.md

 When your growth or the demand for your systems exceeds, or is projected to exceed, your current capacity – that’s a “good” problem to have.
 However, this can be just as much of a threat to your system’s reliability as any other factor.

 In this session, dive into capacity planning and cost estimation basics, including the tools Azure provides to help with both.
 We wrap up with a discussion and demonstration of how Tailwind Traders judiciously applied Azure scaling features.
 Learn how to satisfy your customers and a growing demand, even when “challenged” by success.

+## Contributing

+To know more about about to contribute to this project please refer to the [Code of Conduct](CODE_OF_CONDUCT.md) and [Contributing](CONTRIBUTING.md) page.

+## Become a Trained Presenter

+You don't need anything to present this content, it's all there to be used.
+However, by becoming a *Trained Presenter* the scalable content team will recognize you as well. *Trained Presenter* see their contact information (name, picture, website) in the bottom of each session.

+To become a *Trained Presenter*, contact [scalablecontent@microsoft.com](mailto:scalablecontent@microsoft.com).
+In your email please include:

+- Complete name:
+- The code of this presentation: \<Session Code (ex:APPS10)\>
+- Link to an unlisted YouTube video of you presenting around 10 minutes of the content for this specific session.

+## Legal Notices

+Microsoft and any contributors grant you a license to the Microsoft documentation and other content in this repository under the [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/legalcode), see the [LICENSE](LICENSE) file, and grant you a license to any code in the repository under the [MIT License](https://opensource.org/licenses/MIT), see the [LICENSE-CODE](LICENSE-CODE)

+Microsoft, Windows, Microsoft Azure and/or other Microsoft products and services referenced in the documentation may be either trademarks or registered trademarks of Microsoft in the United States and/or other countries.
+The licenses for this project do not grant you rights to use any Microsoft names, logos, or trademarks.
+Microsoft's general trademark guidelines can be found at http://go.microsoft.com/fwlink/?LinkID=254653.

+Privacy information can be found at https://privacy.microsoft.com/en-us/

+Microsoft and any contributors reserve all other rights, whether under their respective copyrights, patents, or trademarks, whether by implication, estoppel or otherwise.